-- To determine the status of your application package, email gradadmit@cnu.edu. - Applications cannot be processed until the nonrefundable application fee and all documents have been received. - A decision letter can be expected approximately three weeks after the complete application package is submitted to the appropriate Graduate Program Director for evaluation.
+- To determine the status of your application package, email gradadmit@cnu.edu. - Applications cannot be processed until the nonrefundable application fee and all documents have been received.

-ADMISSION DEADLINES
+APPLICATION DEADLINES

 The application, the application fee and all supporting documents must be received by Graduate Admission by the following deadlines: